The Derby Ram: United States and Canada

 Since the eighteenth century when George Washington sang the song, many versions have remained in the oral tradition of rural Americans.
 Notable American performers of the song include the famous Appalachian singer Jean Ritchie, who sang her family version to Alan Lomax in 1949, which can be heard online.
 Fellow Appalachians Bascam Lamar Lunsford (1928, 1937 and 1956), Fiddlin' John Carson (1930), Doug Wallin (1983) also recorded versions learnt within their communities.
 Many other recordings were made in the southern United States, and Helen Hartness Flanders collected many versions in the New England region.
 Lots of traditional recordings were also made throughout Canada by folklorists such as Helen Creighton, Edith Fowke and Kenneth Peacock.

 Impact on the city of Derby

-The song and the association of a ram with the town of Derby and used by a number of groups based there.
+The song and the association of a ram with the city of Derby and used by a number of groups based there.
 In 1855, the First Regiment of Derbyshire Militia adopted a ram as their mascot and the ballad as their regimental song, a tradition that continued into the 95th Derbyshire Regiment, and subsequently the Sherwood Foresters Regiment, Worcestershire and Sherwood Foresters Regiment, and Mercian Regiment, through regimental amalgamations.

 Similarly, the football team, Derby County F.C. (nicknamed "The Rams") have taken the ram as their club mascot.

 There are a number of References to a ram throughout the architecture of Derby – perhaps the most notable is a large street sculpture on the junction of East Street and Albion Street by Michael Pegler.

+The coat of arms of Derby had a crest of a Derby Ram added in 1939.